Asahishō Kōta: Career

 Asahishō had a habit of throwing unusually large amounts of purifying salt into the ring before his bouts, previously the trademark of Mitoizumi and Kitazakura.
 He began doing it in May 2012 to change his luck after suffering ten straight defeats from Day 1, and he promptly won his next five matches.
 He told reporters in the following July 2012 tournament, "I want the fans to remember my name."
 He throws so much salt on the start lines that he occasionally causes his opponents to slip on the surface at the tachi-ai.

 Asahishō is known for his sense of humour and love of practical jokes, which has made him a regular on the chat show circuit despite his relative lack of success in the top division.
 In December 2014 he appeared in a commercial with three other wrestlers as part of a heavy metal band, promoting Docomo's Moveband activity tracker.

 Retirement

-Asahishō retired in June 2021, and has taken on the elder name of Kiriyama.
+Asahishō retired in June 2021, and took on the elder name of Kiriyama.
 His danpatsu-shiki (retirement ceremony) was held at the Ryōgoku Kokugikan on 3 December 2022.
+At the end of July 2024 he changed his elder name to Furiwake.
+He left the Sumo Association after the September 2024 tournament.